Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 If you enjoy baking, butter must be one of your closest friends because it gives every dish a wonderful flavor.

-Milk or cream’s fat and protein components are used to make butter.
+Butter is made from milk or cream’s fat and protein components.
 Due to annatto or carotene, its hue often ranges from pale yellow to deep yellow to white.

-Furthermore, butter is associated with a risk of weight gain and heart disease because it contains about 80% fat, even if several studies disprove this notion.
+Furthermore, butter is associated with weight gain and heart disease risk because it contains about 80% fat, even if several studies disprove this notion.

-Butter is a strong source of vitamin A and is also high in vitamins D, E, B12, and K2 when consumed in moderation.
+Butter is a strong source of vitamin A and, when consumed in moderation, is also high in vitamins D, E, B12, and K2.

 4. Pineapples

-The pineapple is the third-most-popular tropical fruit in the world and is a fruit you can eat.
-It is a fruit that is native to South America.
+The pineapple is the third most popular tropical fruit in the world.
+It is native to South America and can be eaten.

-Pineapple juice and meat are used in cuisines all around the world.
-With the sticks within, it is offered whole or in half.
+Pineapple juice and meat are used in cuisines worldwide.
+The meat is offered whole or in half, with the sticks within.

-They can be grilled, added to salads, or used as a topping for pizza.
-These luscious, juicy tropical fruits contain antioxidants, vitamins, and enzymes.
-Also, they are rich in manganese, vitamin C, and A. They are also high in dietary fiber and low in starch.
+These luscious, juicy tropical fruits can be grilled, added to salads, or used as a pizza topping.
+They contain antioxidants, vitamins, and enzymes.
+They are also rich in manganese, vitamin C, and A. They are also high in dietary fiber and low in starch.

 5. Cheese

-Cheese, another dairy item on the yellow list, is undoubtedly one of the ingredients used in cooking most worldwide.
-The casein protein found in cow, buffalo, goat, or sheep milk is used to coagulate it.
+Cheese, another dairy item on the yellow list, is undoubtedly one of the most common ingredients used in cooking worldwide.
+The casein protein found in cow, buffalo, goat, or sheep milk thickens it.

-The cheese can be colored yellow to crimson by adding annatto.
+By adding annatto, the cheese can be made yellow to crimson.
 The cheese you choose might lend a sense of saltiness, savouriness, or tanginess to the food you prepare.
 It also offers a rich flavor and texture.

-Depending on the type, cheese can give you a lot of calcium and protein, but it can also be high in calories, sodium, and saturated fat.
-Perhaps one to be appreciated in moderation.
+Depending on the type, cheese can provide a lot of calcium and protein, but it can also be high in calories, sodium, and saturated fat.
+Perhaps it is one to be appreciated in moderation.

 6. Lemons

-Native to South Asia, mainly northeastern India, is this ellipsoidal yellow fruit.
-Everywhere in the world, lemons are utilized both for culinary and non-culinary uses, mainly for their juice.
+This ellipsoidal yellow fruit is native to South Asia, mainly northeastern India.
+Lemons are utilized worldwide for culinary and non-culinary purposes, mainly for their juice.

 7. Chrysanthemum Flower Tea

-Chrysanthemums make a healthful tea used for centuries as a traditional remedy, especially in China.
+Chrysanthemums make a healthful tea that has been used for centuries as a traditional remedy, especially in China.
 They also make lovely flowers for your yard.

-It is supposed to induce a sense of calm to relax nerves, ease anxiety, and reduce inflammation and blood pressure.
-Minerals are abundant, including potassium, magnesium, phosphorus, calcium, and iron.
+It is supposed to induce a sense of calm, relax nerves, ease anxiety, and reduce inflammation and blood pressure.
+It is abundant in minerals, including potassium, magnesium, phosphorus, calcium, and iron.

 8. Corn